colinerard/SQL-for-Data-Analytics/README.md

     This allows to narrow down the search to countries where the average salaries are the highest.
 Regardless of the average salaries in Switzerland, this country will be included in the sample as this is a country of interest for the author.
 2. **What are the top-paying job postings in the countries of interest?**
     This allows to identify the top 20 highest paying roles and dive deeper in the expected salaries for the targeted roles.
-3. **What are the skills required by the highest paying jobs?**
-    This allows to identify the specific technical skills necessary to increase the likelihood of success in obtaining the roles and being successful.
-4. **More generally, what are the top skills across all data analysts and business analysts roles?**
+3. **What are the top skills across all data analysts and business analysts roles?**
     This is a wider look at the required skills for these positions, extending the search to a wider sample than the top 20 highest paying roles in the chosen geographies.
 This grants a wider view of potential skills in high-demand.
-5. **What is the skill leading to a higher average salary?**
+4. **What is the skill leading to a higher average salary?**
     This allows to identify potential outliars in terms of skills commanding a higher salary premium, meaning it could interesting to further develop these skills.
+5. **What are the skills required by the highest paying jobs?**
+    This allows to identify the specific technical skills necessary to increase the likelihood of success in obtaining one of the top 20 highest-paying roles identified earlier.

 ### Why do this?
 This is a high-level investigation of roles of interest in the data science and analysis field.
 This exercise also serves as a practice to further develop and fine-tune SQL skills using a variety of tools.